-Workers' compensation laws ensure that an employee who is injured as a result of an accident on the job or who contracts a disease as a result of performing his or her job, will receive compensation and medical benefits.
+Workers' compensation laws ensure that an employee who is injured as a result of an accident on the job or who contracts a disease as a result of performing his or her job will receive compensation and medical benefits.
 This ensures that the needs of an injured or ill employee will be met.

 Every state requires that employers purchase workers' compensation insurance to ensure that employees, who are affected by illness or injury, and their dependents, are protected against significant hardships in case of injury, illness, or death.